 The market is a lively scene of goat's cheese, sun-kissed tomatoes, rillettes of sea bream and shortbread biscuits with salted butter.
 Ideal for putting together a picnic to enjoy on a bench facing the water, between two stops on the terrace.
 For the atmosphere, the smell of ripe fruit and authentic finds, let yourself be guided by theatmosphere and discovery of the market and leave with an empty shopping bag and your appetite whetted.

-If you're coming to enjoy the sea with your eyes for several days, it's best to opt for a pied-à-terre just a stone's throw from the beach and promenade.
-An address in the heart of the resort will allow you to alternate terraces, strolls and siestas without touching the car.
-In high season, bookings are hard to come by, so plan ahead, aiming for rooms with a west-facing view where possible.
+If you’re coming to feast your eyes on the sea for several days, it’s best to choose a base just a stone’s throw from the beach and the promenade.
+An address right in the heart of the resort will let you alternate terraces, walks and naps without touching the car.
+In high season, bookings get snapped up: plan ahead, aiming for west-facing sea-view rooms when possible.
 To save time, you can book a room at the Victoria so you can walk to the unmissable terraces.

 Many hesitate between spending the evening here or heading off to the port of the best-known town in the area.
 Here, the tempo is calmer, the beach is literally at the end of the range and the sunset is largely unobstructed.
 To find out more about your holiday style, take a look at reasons to choose this resort over the neighbouring one before reserving your tables and putting together your programme.